Scuba gas management: Scuba configuration

 There are two main configurations used to carry scuba sets: Back mount and side mount.
+Back mount is the conventional configuration where the cylinder or cylinders used for most of the dive are mounted on the back of the harness.
+The breathing gas carried in back mounted cylinders is conventionally referred to as back gas, and this is usually the largest amount of a specific mixture carried by the diver, and intended for use on the dive sector where the most gas is expected to be needed.
+This is usually the bottom sector, and may include all or most of the descent, and some or all of the ascent.
+It is the only gas carried by most recreational scuba divers.

 One of the advantages of side or sling mounting scuba cylinders, is that the valve is both relatively accessible for opening and closing, and the shoulder of the cylinder is visible in most water conditions, so the diver can read the label identifying the contents and trace the second stage hose from the first stage to the second stage by feel, allowing positive identification of the gas source in use at any time, and thereby ensuring that the mixture is appropriate for the depth.
 This is limited with back mounted cylinders, as the tops of the cylinders are behind the diver's head, but as the diver should be well aware of the back gas mixture, and can trace the hose back to the cylinder valve by feel, this is not generally a problem if there is only one mixture carried on the back.

 Gas quantities for open circuit

-The quantity of open circuit breathing gas required will depend on the gases chosen, which affects decompression times, and the rate at which gas is consumed during each part of the dive.
+The quantity of open circuit breathing gas required will also depend on the gases chosen, as this affects decompression times, and the rate at which gas is consumed during each part of the dive.